The disruptive brands

 - Personalize the homepage banner to show relevant products across categories with encouraging discounts or coupon codes

-- Send product recommendations on email or trigger relevant exit intent popups/web messages banners with actionable CTAs or a personalized app push notification
+- Send product recommendations on email or trigger relevant exit intent popups/web message banners with actionable CTAs or a personalized app push notification

-For instance: While a customer is leisurely browsing, on the homepage, Amazon decides to show product recommendations across categories – based on past search data.
+While a customer is leisurely browsing on the homepage, Amazon decides to show product recommendations across categories – based on past search data.

 Why does this work?